 The PSL determines which permissions you can assign to a user.
 You can only assign permissions that are included in that user’s PSL.

-Your DE org includes the Analytics Platform PSL, which lets you assign any of these permissions:
+Your DE org includes the Analytics Platform (and/or (or Einstein Analytics Plus) PSL, which lets you assign a number of user permissions, including the following:

 - Create and Edit Analytics Dashboards